hummingbot/hummingbot-site/docs/v2-strategies/index.md

-The Strategy V2 framework is built on a foundation of interlocking components that can be combined with one another to create powerful trading strategies.
+The Strategy V2 framework contains a set of interlocking components that can be combined to create powerful, customized algo trading strategies.

 [![](diagrams/9.png)](diagrams/9.png)